rpassosdomingues/rpassosdomingues/README.md

-### Oi! 👋🏻
+### Hi everyone! 👋🏻

-- ⚛️ Sou Físico
+- ⚛️ I'm Physicist: Federal University of Alfenas - UNIFAL/MG (2014/2018)
-- 👨🏻‍💻 Agora estou cursando Bacharelado em Ciência da Computação na UNIFAL-MG
+- 👨🏻‍💻 I am now studying for a Bachelor's degree in Computer Science at UNIFAL/MG (2023/2027)
-- </> Aprendendo C/C++
+- </> Learning C/C++; Haskell and ProLog